code-collabo/node-mongo-api-boilerplate-templates/README.md

 * Three (3) API boilerplate templates to choose from i.e. typescript, es module, or common js templates (a.k.a. ts, esm, cjs) for your nodejs mongoDB development, depending on your preference.
 * API boilerplate templates now use the MVC architecture pattern i.e. separated route, model, controller, and service files.
 * Development environment already set up with @babel (for esm template only), eslint, and server watch.
 * The default connection setup type is MongoDB Atlas.
-But you get to choose if you want to use it or switch to the Local mongoDB connection setup type.
+You get to choose if you want to use Atlas or switch to the Local mongoDB connection setup type, and you also get to save your preferred connection type for when next you run the automated dev server.
 * Improved user experience with the newly added walk-through prompts in the terminal: quick to setup, easy to use, with automated and improved user support.

 #